 Eden Rea-Hedrick

-Eden Rea-Hedrick is a fourth-year PhD candidate in English and Women’s, Gender, and Sexuality Studies at Yale.
-They have also completed Yale’s graduate certificate in Film and Media Studies.
-Their research interests broadly encompass disability, 20th-century Anglo-American fiction, film and media, the novel, feminist and queer theory, and the history of sexuality.
-Their dissertation project uses literary scholarship informed by disability theory to explore the imbrication of queer sexuality and disability in the midcentury U.S. and Britain.
+Eden Rea-Hedrick is a PhD candidate in English and Women’s, Gender, and Sexuality Studies at Yale, where they have also completed a certificate in Film and Media Studies.
+Their research interests broadly encompass disability, 20th-century British and American literature and culture, film and media, feminist and queer theory, the history of sexuality, and medical humanities.
+Their dissertation, “Cripples of Sex: Disability at the Queer Midcentury,” recuperates disability discourses and aesthetics in queer midcentury culture, arguing that disability is fundamental rather than detrimental to midcentury queer self-fashioning.
 Eden earned a B.A. in English from Indiana University, Indianapolis and studied English and Comparative Literature at St Anne’s College, Oxford.
-In Yale’s English department, they convene the Race, Gender, and Sexuality Studies Colloquium and serve on the Graduate Student Advisory Committee.
-Through the Poorvu Center, they work as a graduate lead mentor in the Academic Strategies Program and a lead writing partner in the Yale College Writing Center.
-They are the proud pet parent of a spoiled Shih tzu/Yorkie mix named Wilkie Collins.
+In Yale’s English department, Eden convenes the Race, Gender, and Sexuality Studies Colloquium and serves on the Graduate Student Advisory Committee.
+In the Poorvu Center for Teaching and Learning, they serve as Graduate Assistant Director of the Yale College Writing Center, a McDougal Teaching Fellow, and a graduate lead mentor for the Office of Educational Opportunity.
+Their work has appeared or is forthcoming in Genre: Forms of Discourse and Culture, The Communication Review, The Polyphony, and the Historical Journal of Film, Radio and Television.